mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     [Output]
     directory: output/example_onroad_ca_4km_simple/
     writers: CseWriter
-    by_region: True
-    combine_regions: False
     eic_precision: 3

 The primary variables in this section are: `writers` which lists the output-creating classes, and `directories` which lists where you want the output files.
 All the rest of the variables in the default config files are specific to the EMFAC on-road process.

-The `by_region` variable can be set to `True` if you want each county to have its own output file or `False` if you want all counties in the same file.

 The `eic_precision` option is used to define how detailed you want to output your emissions.
 For instance, the outputs can be written using full 14-digit EIC categories by setting this option to `14`.
 However, if the outputs are written using only the first three digits of the EIC, commonly referred to as EIC-3 (`eic_precision: 3`), the output files might be 100 times smaller.